mjordan/riprap/README.md

 * Provide plugins to assist in migrating fixity data from legacy sources (e.g., Fedora 3.x repositories)
 * Provide plugins that fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
-* Provide plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.)
+* Provide plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.).
+A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.
 * Provide plugins that react to a fixity check failure (e.g., email an administrator)

 ## REST API